sideoffryes/AI_Wargaming_Capstone/proposal/proposal.md

 ### What is a road to war brief?

-A road to war brief is a made up scenario describing how the build-up of tensions two or more nations is leading to war and potentially includes the breaking point.
+A road to war brief is a made up scenario describing how the build-up of tensions between two or more nations is leading to war and potentially includes the breaking point.
 The brief describes what political rhetoric exists, the strength of each nation involved, border issues, the internal state of involved nations, how diplomacy has failed leading to war, and more.

 ### What is a MOVREP?